jackbenn/gengo/Rules.md

 ## Rules

-1. **Overview.** Gengo is played with two players.
-Players alternate plays, which consist of either placing *stones* on *spaces* in a square grid, or passing.
+1. **Overview.** Gengo is played with two players playing black and white.
+Players alternate plays (starting with black) which consist of either placing *stones* on *spaces* in a square grid, or passing.
 Once a stone is placed it can never be moved but it can be captured and removed from the board.

 2. **Valid plays.** A stone can be placed in any space that is not in the *overlap region* of another stone (exception: see ko, below).